AlexandreDecan/sismic/docs/execution.rst

 Notice that :py:meth:`~sismic.interpreter.Interpreter.execute_once` consumes at most one event at a time.
 In the above example, the *clack* event is not yet processed.
-This can be checked by looking at the current event queue of the interpreter.
+This can be checked by looking at the external event queue of the interpreter.

 .. testcode:: interpreter

-    for time, event in interpreter._event_queue:
+    for time, event in interpreter._external_queue:
         print(event.name)

 .. testoutput:: interpreter